federico-paolillo/map-push/README.md

 You have to pass a `Map`, the key of an entry (that might not exists) and a value.
 In return you will get new length of the `Array` (like `Array.push()`).

-The NPM package is hybrid, that means that you get both the ES Modules or the CommonJS version.
+The NPM package is hybrid, that means that you get both the ES Modules and the CommonJS version.

 ### With CommonJS

 `const mapPush = require('map-push/cjs');`

+**Note**: Import from `/cjs` folder !

 ### With ES Modules

 `import mapPush from 'map-push'`

+What about installation ?
+You have two options...

 ## Installation

 You can get `mapPush` on NPM by running `npm install map-push`.
-`mapPush` is written in TypeScript, so typings are shipped with the package.

-Given that this package is a small utility function I advise against installing the package, instead, simply copy/paste the function.
+*Or*, as this is a small utility function, I suggest to simply copy/paste it and skipping NPM.